epic-gateway/true-ingress/README.md

 ### Prerequisites

-PFC was developed and tested on Ubuntu 18.04 LTS (requires kernel version bump to at least 5.2) and 20.04 LTS (which uses kernel 5.4).
+TrueIngress was developed and tested on Ubuntu 18.04 LTS (requires kernel version bump to at least 5.2) and 20.04 LTS (which uses kernel 5.4).

 If you are running on fresh system (like VM), you may want to update it first.